joaopedro12648/FAQC-light-TS/README.en.md

    - Cursor references them automatically; other tools may require explicit prompts

 3. **Load the quality context explicitly**
-   - After generating `vibecoding/var/contexts/qualities/**/context.md`, instruct the agent to reference it
+   - After generating `vibecoding/var/contexts/qualities/**/context.md`, instruct the agent to reference it (The AI agent automatically creates and updates the quality context.)
    - Cursor does this automatically during PRE-COMMON; others may not

 4. **Manage phases explicitly**